Ma mère l'Oye: Piano versions

-Ravel originally wrote Ma mère l'Oye as a piano duet for the Godebski children, Mimi and Jean, ages 6 and 7.
+Ravel originally wrote Ma mère l'Oye as a piano duet for the children of his friends Ida and Cipa Godebski, Mimie and Jean, ages 6 and 7.
 Ravel dedicated this work for four hands to the children (just as he had dedicated an earlier work, Sonatine, to their parents).
 Jeanne Leleu (age 11) and Geneviève Durony (age 14 (10 by another source)) premiered the work at the first concert of the Société musicale indépendante on 20 April 1910.

+Ma mère l'Oye bears witness to the composer's fondness—he remained a bachelor and childless—for "childlike" themes, a predilection also found later in L'enfant et les sortilèges (1925).

-The piece was transcribed for solo piano by Ravel's friend Jacques Charlot the same year as it was published (1910); the first movement of Ravel's Le tombeau de Couperin was dedicated to Charlot's memory after his death in World War I.
+Ravel's friend Jacques Charlot transcribed the piece for solo piano the same year as it was published (1910); the first movement of Ravel's Le tombeau de Couperin was dedicated to Charlot's memory after his death in World War I.

 Both piano versions bear the subtitle "cinq pièces enfantines" (five children's pieces).
 The five pieces are: